alex-53-8/contoller-to-contain-much-logic-or-not/README.md

-# Handler - why to contain small logic?
+# Handler - why small implementation is good?
 Controller, mouse event listner, message consumer and similar entities are types of a handler.
 A handler simply accepts input, optionally makes a decision if possible to proceed with received input data, converts input to a suitable format, and calls an underlying procedure.